JackCompass/piedpiper/README.md

 # Piedpiper

-A Django-based web applicaton to chat with your friends as well as the people around the globe.
+A Django-based web applicaton to chat with your friends as well as the people around the globe in realtime.
 This is an application designed with the user in mind.
-A user has power to create custom channels and invite other members.
+A user can create custom channels and invite other members.
-The application is designed in such a way that users can express what they want to express either by text or images or gifs etc.
+The application supports communicating through text, images or gifs.

 Demo : [Piedpiper](https://youtu.be/km2-S0rkKRA)